 As I said before, some of these Figures of Speech are difficult to recognize.
 But when we come across a Scripture that doesn't seem right such as the one above, we may stop and think as that Scripture captures our attention.
 Most of the time, this type of Scripture contains a Figure of Speech.
 Let’s move on to a different Scripture, perhaps our final example in the Omission category.
 The above examples should present you with enough instruction on Figures so as not to confuse you, but to whet your interest to study and learn even more.
 Let’s move on.

 I am going to conclude this Part Two and the entire teaching with a verse(s) where there is an obvious Omission and a rather simple one.
-Without understanding this Omission, I wrongly divided this one verse for many years based on what I was sure was a teaching from my Branch leader many years ago.
+Without understanding this Omission, I wrongly divided this one verse for many years.
 Figures of Speech is not a science, but can be difficult – but always exciting and interesting and very worthwhile to learn.

 We are going to the New Testament to Ephesians, one of the Church Epistles written to the Church of the Body of Christ – us.
 I’m going to first quote 3: 17 mainly because the context gives us what the “missing word” in verse 18 should be, however it is rather easy to overlook as I did for many years.